citusdata/postgresql-hll/README.markdown

 Hashing
 -------

-You'll notice that all the calls to `hll_add` or `||` involve wrapping the input value in a `hll_hash_[type]` call; it's aboslutely crucial that you hash your input values to `hll` structures.
+You'll notice that all the calls to `hll_add` or `||` involve wrapping the input value in a `hll_hash_[type]` call; it's absolutely crucial that you hash your input values to `hll` structures.
 For more on this, see the section below titled 'The Importance of Hashing'.

 The hashing functions we've made available are listed below: